avinashbest/data-structure-iit-kanpur/README.md

 ## Full Binary Tree:

 - A full binary tree of height h has all its leaves at level h.
-Alternatively; All non leaf nodes of a full binary tree have twp children, and the leaf nodes have no children.
+Alternatively; All non leaf nodes of a full binary tree have two children, and the leaf nodes have no children.
 - A full binary tree with height h has 2^(h+1) - 1 nodes.
-A full binary tree of height is structly binary tree all of whose leaves are at level h.
+A full binary tree of height is strictly binary tree all of whose leaves are at level h.
 - A full binary tree of height h contains 2^h leaves and 2^h - 1 non-leaf nodes.
 - For example, a full binary tree of height 3 contains 2^(3+1) - 1 = 15 nodes.
 <!-- Image -->